 In 2011, a Romanian peasant stepped up on the catwalk.
 He didn’t read any fashion magazine, doesn’t have any degree in fashion.
 He didn’t chase any couture stage dream.
 Yet, he made it to Paris.

-Skinner Constantin Juravle – A Haute Couture Artisan
+Skinner Constantin J. – A Haute Couture Artisan

-Constantin Juravle is a Romanian skinner (furrier), born on January 26, 1949 in Straja (Bukovina).
-His father and both grandparents were skinners.
-He creates traditional coats from sheepskin pelts and hides.
+Constantin J. is a Romanian skinner (furrier), born in 1949 in a small village from Bukovina.
+He learned this craft from his father and grandparents, who were both skinners.
+Even today he creates traditional coats from sheepskin pelts and hides, being the last skinner in his village.
 His handmade clothes are being worn by famous singers and catwalk models.
 He collaborated with the French designer Philippe Guilet.

 Staging a haute couture means creating incredible, memorable collections.
 The budget was no limit for Guilet.
 Inspired by the Romanian crafs, he came up with the idea of staging its folk tradition.
 To complete the ambitious plan, he worked with 50 skilled peasants.
 The authentic pattern was preserved by his team, formed entirely of Romanian artisans.

 In march 2011, he found Constantin Juravle.
 A brief look at his leather waistcoats was convincing enough.
 He had found a great leather artisan.
 After two months, he returned and they agreed to collaborate.